 Albertan Support for WKS

-Since September 2013 the WKS is supported by a new young Albertan colleague.
-Zak Biggs will spend a whole year with the team of WKS as part of the Alberta Abroad programme.
-His main responsibility will be to assist joint activities with partners from his home province.
+Since September 2013, the WKS has been supported by a young Albertan colleague.
+Zak Biggs has been with the team of WKS as part of the Alberta Abroad programme for a year and a half.
+He has provided support for joint projects with his home province, and will soon return there.
+He is succeeded by a new Albertan colleague, Fiona Rumohr.

 Mrs. Dr. Florence Gauzy